More pages in this section

 The Port also recognises the importance of its connection with the Townsville community.
 A focus of future developments will incorporate ways to give the community greater access to the Port.

 The three-decade Port Expansion Project will ensure that the Port meets the growing demands of North Queensland, with the capacity for up to six extra berths in the outer harbour.
-The first stage of this $1.6 billion project is the $193 million Channel Upgrade Project that will deliver a wider shipping channel for Townsville, as well as a 62-hectare reclamation area.
+The first stage of this $1.6 billion project is the $251 million Channel Upgrade project that will deliver a wider shipping channel for Townsville, as well as a 62-hectare reclamation area.

-Approved in 2018, with joint funding of $75 million each from the Australian and Queensland Governments, along with a $43 million contribution from the Port of Townsville Limited, the Channel Upgrade is scheduled for completion in 2023.
-By that year, vessels up to 300 metres in length will be able to access the Port of Townsville.
+The Channel Upgrade is scheduled for completion in early 2024, when vessels up to 300 metres in length will be able to safely access the Port, instead of bypassing Townsville.
 Before channel widening, the vessel length limit was 238 metres.

 You can find out more about the Port’s history by visiting the Maritime Museum of Townsville.